elcicd/el-CICD-docs/README.md

 How these artifacts are hosted depends on how they are meant to be consumed.
 For example, a Java jar file meant to only be used as a dependency for another project might be stored within a Maven repository, RPM’s used intended to be installed into a Docker image in an RPM repository, and a Docker image to be deployed or used as a base image in a Docker repository.
 Modern artifact repositories generally support many types of standards depending on the need.

-For the purposes of the this document, _Image Repository_ can be read as a synonym to the Artifact Repository.
+For the purposes of the this document, _Image Repository_ can be read as a synonym to the Artifact Repository.  [**NOTE**: el-CICD is a system tightly integrated with OKD, and it's focus is on building images and deploying them into pods on OKD.
+It does not directly support managing library builds.]

 ### Automation Server